tanyjnaaman/portfolio/content/blog/relfecting-on-leaving-mech-engineering/index.md

 We have to go further back than two years ago for this.
 Back in 2019, I matriculated as a double degree student in mechanical engineering and economics.
 Why mechanical engineering?
 Well, it was sorta related to why economics as well.
 In much of my teens, I - and I suspect a good number of my peers at the time, too - was very idealistic and going through my own struggles with my health and in school.
 And this idealism manifested itself as a deep desire to do something somehow so great that it would outshine all of the things I had thought of as my failures and my points of shame.
 In particular, I had settled on the decision to enter the civil service, and so I thought covering my bases in mechanical engineering and economics would make me this special individual.

+But also, I didn't really know what I liked.
+I mean, I had this big dream and mission, but I was 18, sheltered for most of my life, barely going beyond the coddling of a classroom (perhaps H3 research counts, but not much more) to have a good sense of what I liked, what I didn't, and what I was _okay_ with doing.
+It gave me comfort to "follow the crowd" - except that my crowd was not my peers, but my role models - plenty of figures of authority in my life had been engineers, and I figured, "hey, why not", and counted on this misplaced idealism of mine to derive meaning from the work I'd be doing.

 It was not quite meant to be though, and cracks started to show even before I began school.
-I turned down the seemingly-always-coveted-overly-prestigious PSC Scholarship, and a lot of which was to do with my reservations towards engineering.
+I turned down the seemingly-always-coveted-overly-prestigious PSC Scholarship (the application process in itself is it's own story), for many reasons, a lot of which was to do with my reservations towards engineering.
 But the train had already left the station - I had already accepted an offer from NUS to study the double degree, and I figured I'd just go ahead with it.
 I wish I could say I thought it through and decided it was a risk worth taking, but really, it was me intentionally ignoring what seemed to be warning signs in my head.

 ## My three semesters of engineering